-HUD posted CDBG funding allocations for 2021, and the City will receive \$1,157,789, which is \$36,943 less (-3.1%) than the City's 2020 grant.
-In addition, \$188,228 in prior year uncommitted CDBG funds are available for programming, resulting in a total of \$1,346,017 available for the 2021-2022 fiscal year.
+HUD has yet to post CDBG funding allocations for 2022.
+City estimates it will receive \$1,200,000 (estimate), which is \$less/more (-+%) than the City's 2021 grant.
+Any increase or decrease in funding to match actual allocation amounts will be applied to administrative and/or public services categories.
+In addition, \$14,993.92 in prior year uncommitted CDBG funds are available for programming, resulting in a total of \$1,214,993.92 (estimate) available for the 2022-2023 fiscal year.

-The 2021-2022 Action Plan details the specific activities the City will undertake with CDBG funds to address housing and community needs identified in the Consolidated Plan.
+The 2022-2023 Action Plan details the specific activities the City will undertake with CDBG funds to address housing and community needs identified in the Consolidated Plan.
 Planned activities include housing rehabilitation, public infrastructure improvements, public social services grants, and program administration (including fair housing services).